tangentmonger/wisdomexchange/README.md

 **WRITE YOUR WISDOM**
 upon the Page.
 Take note: Original wisdom only!
-Every one of us has in his Life uncovered for himself, through joyful or bitter experience, a TRUTH to share, be it profound or trifling.
+Every one of us has in their Life uncovered for themselves, through joyful or bitter experience, a TRUTH to share, be it profound or trifling.
 *In case you have Forgotten to Bring a PEN, a PEN has been provided.*